TheCaptain989/radarr-striptracks/hotio/HOTIO.md

 This mod can now be used with [hotio](https://hotio.dev/) containers by using the method described in the hotio [FAQ](https://hotio.dev/faq/#:~:text=I%20would%20like%20to%20execute%20my%20own%20scripts%20on%20startup%2C%20how%20would%20I%20do%20this%3F) to install it.
 (This method relies on s6-overlay v2 behavior still working, though v3 is the current version.)

+> [!NOTE]
->This is a quick and dirty script with minimal testing or error checking.
+> This is a quick and dirty script with minimal testing or error checking.
 Note that it only runs *inside* the hotio container.

 # Installation
 1. Download the **[99-striptracks.sh](./99-striptracks.sh)** install script and save it somewhere that can be mounted by your container.